AsleshSura/DiceTales/docs/README.md

 We welcome contributions!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on:

-- Setting up the development environment
+- Setting up the HuggingFace development environment
-- Code style and standards
+- Understanding the new AI-only architecture
-- Submitting pull requests
+- Code style and standards for v2.0
-- Reporting bugs and feature requests
+- Submitting pull requests and feature requests

 ---

-*Built with ❤️ for tabletop RPG enthusiasts and AI technology lovers.*
+*Built with ❤️ for tabletop RPG enthusiasts and powered by 🤗 HuggingFace AI.*